 Getting Started resources from Student IT are also available to help students access essential digital tools and services.

-15 December 2025 – Due date for submission of papers for course approval
+15 December 2026 – Due date for submission of 2027 Summer School papers for course approval

 Accommodation and exams